Bounds for syzygies of monomial curves: Funding

 \section{Funding}

 G. C. was partially supported by a grant from the Simons Foundation (41000748, G.C.).
 A. M. was supported by the grant “Proprietà locali e globali di anelli e di varietà algebriche” PIACERI 2020–22, Università degli Studi di Catania.
-A. S. was partially supported by the grant PRIN 2020355B8Y “Squarefree Gr\"oner degenerations, special varieties and related topics”, and is a member of GNSAGA (INdAM).
+A. S. was partially supported by the grant PRIN 2020355B8Y “Squarefree Gr\"oner degenerations, special varieties and related topics” and by the INdAM – GNSAGA Project CUP E55F22000270001.